Confusing Concepts: Asian Handicaps And Dead Heat Rules

 There are examples where you can win half your stake as well.
 For instance, if you bet on a team at +1¼ +100 and that team loses by exactly 1, you would win half your bet and push the other half.
 In the end, this type of handicap can be explained relatively easily if you think about half of your bet going to two different bets.
 Here is an easy cheat sheet:

-Asian Handicaps can strongly change the Expected Value (EV) of a bet.
-We won’t go too deep in to how but if the betting model you are using has a 30% chance of a draw and a 30% chance of a team to win by 1 then getting that -¼ instead of -½ will vastly improve your EV.
+Asian handicaps can strongly change the expected value of a bet.
+We won’t go too deep in to how but if the betting model you are using has a 30 percent chance of a draw and a 30 percent chance of a team to win by 1 then getting that -¼ instead of -½ will vastly improve your EV betting.

 How Dead Heat Rules Are Calculated

-Another confusing concept for many new bettors is when their wager results in a dead heat and you get just a fraction of the return you were expecting.
-Dead Heats can result in a loss or a diminished return of your original bet.
-A Dead Heat result is most common in Golf but can also happen in racing.
-So what is a Dead Heat?
+Another confusing concept for many new bettors is when their wager results in a dead heat, which means multiple players tie for a finishing position.
+When this happens, sportsbooks will their dead heat rule to return a fraction of the payout you were expecting.
+In some cases, a dead heat can result in a loss or a diminished return of your original bet.
+A dead heat result is most common in golf betting but can also happen in racing.
+So what is a dead heat?

 Examples of Dead Heat Rules

 Let’s say you had $30 Tiger Woods to finish Top 5 at +600.
-The infamous Woods manages to tie for 5th with two other players (three-way tie for 5th).
+Woods manages to tie for 5th with two other players (three-way tie for 5th).
 In this example, depending on the bookie, your stake or your odds will be split by the three way tie.
-Part of the confusion for many bettors is not understand if their sportsbook cuts the stake or cuts the odds with their Dead Heat Rules.
+Part of the confusion for many bettors is not understand if their sportsbook cuts the stake or cuts the odds with their dead heat rules.

 If stake is cut: